 1. Words of Affirmation

 Words hold power.
-Whether they’re negative or positive, words can make a real impact on a person’s life, especially during childbirth.
+Whether negative or positive, words can really impact a person’s life, especially during childbirth.
 If your laboring partner’s love language is words of affirmation, I recommend thinking about it in advance and writing down what you can say to show your support and love to your partner.
 Your words will provide her comfort and strength to carry on.

 Here are some things that you can say if you are unsure of what will help: